rantebi/espresso/backend/STAGE1_SETUP.md

 npm run dynamodb:setup
 ```

-This will start DynamoDB Local and create the table in one command.
+This will start DynamoDB Local, wait 3 seconds, and create the table automatically.

+**Note:** The table creation script uses Node.js and doesn't require AWS CLI to be installed.

 Alternatively, you can use the AWS CLI directly: